ExpediaGroup/container-startup-autoscaler/README.md

 # container-startup-autoscaler 🚀
-container-startup-autoscaler (CSA) is a Kubernetes [controller](https://kubernetes.io/docs/concepts/architecture/controller/) that modifies the CPU and/or memory<sup>1</sup> resources of containers depending on whether they're starting up, according to the startup/post-startup settings you supply.
-CSA works at the pod level and is agnostic to how the pod is managed; it works with deployments, statefulsets, daemonsets and other workload management APIs.
+container-startup-autoscaler (CSA) is a Kubernetes [controller](https://kubernetes.io/docs/concepts/architecture/controller/) that modifies the CPU and/or memory<sup>1</sup> resources of containers based on whether they're starting up, according to the startup/post-startup settings you provide.
+CSA works at the pod level and is agnostic to how the pod is managed;
+it works with deployments, statefulsets, daemonsets and other workload management APIs.

 ![An overview diagram of CSA showing when target containers are scaled](assets/images/overview.png "CSA overview diagram")